elaine-kearney/elaine-kearney.github.io/content/OrangeSalon/651-PowersOfHorror/Powers of Horror.md

 Before that though, Kristeva first points out that it is important to take a developmental view of [[the object]] itself.
 She points out that logically, the object must be preceded by something like [[partial object|partial objects]], that is, objects understood as the aims of drives -- as she puts it:

-> Do we not find, sooner (chronologically and logically speaking), if not objects at least pre-objects, poles of attraction of a demand for air, food, and motion?
+> *Do we not find, sooner (chronologically and logically speaking), if not objects at least pre-objects, poles of attraction of a demand for air, food, and motion?*

 Through these semi-objects it is clear that the time preceding the development of the notion of the Oedipal object is rife with differentiation, or as she calls it, *gradations within modalities of separation.*  This is sort of like a pre-symbolic, pre-lingual, pre-cognitive experience of suffering that the child endures, culminating in [[castration]].
 Seen in this way, the Oedipus complex, in which the whole drama of psychic development is inscribed, is actually a particular developmental form stemming from the problem of the object.

 Kristeva turns to the case of [[Little Hans]], a 5 year old boy and subject of a famous case-study by Freud in which he developed his notion of the Oedipus complex.
 Hans developed a phobia of horses after watching one collapse in front of his house.
 Freud took this phobia as related to his anxiety around competing with his father for the affection of his mother.
+Kristeva's focus on Hans is to provide a developmental account of both phobia and Oedipalization.

+> *It is with respect to the phobia of Little Hans that Freud tackles in the clearest fashion the matter of the relation to the object, which is crucial for the constitution of the subject.
+From the start, fear and object are linked* (pg 33)

+Interestingly, Kristeva also points out that fear indeed precedes speech, to the point that fear is itself a product of an imbalance in drive.
+She goes further, to say

+>*The constitution of object relation might then be a reiteration of fear, alternating with optimal but precarious states of balance.
+Fear and object proceed together until the one represses the other.
+But in which one of us is that fully successful?* (pg 33-34)

 ## Hans Is Afraid of the Unnamable

+Kristeva touches on the case of Hans, and in doing so lays out several of the major themes of the chapter.
+She pays close attention to the prodigious verbal character of Hans, linking fear with the drive for conversation and for knowledge.
+She also points out that the phobic object is not the true object of fear, but is rather something more like a metaphor or hallucination for a more primary process.
+The phobic object (in the case of Hans, horses) abrogates a whole "economy" of drives to itself, becoming a stand-in for *"want itself"*.

+To put it another way, Hans is not really afraid of horses, he is afraid of a complex of things, he is "afraid of the unnamable".
+The horse as phobic object steps in as a symbolic stand-in for this fear.
 ## Phobia as Abortive Metaphor of Want

 ### Terminology